rozgo/Open-Transactions/README.md

 -- The philosophy of the software is based around the SEPARATION OF POWERS (issuers and transaction servers being separate entities -- See Loom for another example of this.) as well as the DISTRIBUTION OF RISK.
-For example, Asset accounts can be distributed across multiple servers, and asset types can be distributed across multiple issuers (via baskets.)
+For example, assets of a single type can be distributed across many many servers, AND a certain asset type can also be distributed across multiple issuers (via basket currencies.)

--- Future (possible or planned) instruments include: interest-bearing bonds, dividend-paying stocks, real bills, and collateralized debt obligations.
+-- Future (possible or planned) instruments include:
+Interest-bearing bonds, dividend-paying stocks, real bills, and collateralized debt obligations.
 The CDOs work by grouping a tranch of payment plans together so that the payments flow into an internal server backing account (for a new issuer account, to issue the shares